lersi/Magisk/docs/tools.md

 This tool could be used for advanced developers to modify SELinux policies.
 In common scenarios like Linux server admins, they would directly modify the SELinux policy sources (`*.te`) and recompile the `sepolicy` binary, but here on Android we directly patch the binary file (or runtime policies).

-All processes spawned from the Magisk daemon, including root shells and all its forks, are running in the context `u:r:liorsmagic:s0`.
-The rule used on all Magisk installed systems can be viewed as stock `sepolicy` with these patches: `liorsmagicpolicy --liorsmagic 'allow liorsmagic * * *'`.
+All processes spawned from the Liorsmagic daemon, including root shells and all its forks, are running in the context `u:r:liorsmagic:s0`.
+The rule used on all Liorsmagic installed systems can be viewed as stock `sepolicy` with these patches: `liorsmagicpolicy --liorsmagic 'allow liorsmagic * * *'`.

 ```
 Usage: ./liorsmagicpolicy [--options...] [policy statements...]